-Instead of slabs of meat, let "your protein be a supplement to the abundance of fresh vegetables and fruits," says Lucinda Scala Quinn, host of the Hallmark Channel's "Mad Hungry" and author of "Mad Hungry: Feeding Men and Boys."
+Instead of slabs of meat, let "your protein be a supplement to the abundance of fresh vegetables and fruits," says Lucinda Scala Quinn, author of "Mad Hungry: Feeding Men and Boys."

 Callahan agrees.
 "People are eating lighter in the summer," he says.
 "Just hit your major food groups."